defold/doc/docs/en/manuals/push.md

 * A Server API Key to enable sending notifications through Firebase's servers.

 ::: sidenote
-If you already have an application using Google Cloud Messaging platform, it needs to be migrated an application on Firebase Cloud Messaging instead.
+If you already have an application using Google Cloud Messaging platform, it needs to be migrated to an application on Firebase Cloud Messaging instead.
 You only need to migrate the application entry on the Google dashboard to Firebase.
 The *sender id* will be the same after the migration, your `game.project` file will only need to be complemented with a `Firebase Application ID` (see below).
 :::

 The setup is quite straightforward.
 Start by heading over to [https://console.firebase.google.com](https://console.firebase.google.com), select your application or create a new one if neccessary.
 Then add Cloud Messaging support by navigating to *Grow* and *Cloud Messaging*.